On Galois action on stack inertia of moduli spaces of curves: Galois Action on Inertia

+\Mysubsubsection The study of the action $\rho_{\vec s}^I$ is linked to the action of $\Gal(\bar \QQ/\QQ)$ on the set of irreducible components of $\M_{g,[m]}(G)\otimes\bar\QQ$ cf. \cite{ColMau}, \S 2.2, so it is fundamental to have first a good description of it.
+As the normalisation of $\M_{g,[m]}(G)$ is $\M_{g,[m]}[G]/\Aut(G) $, it is possible to replace one by the other, and then prove that the irreducible components of $\M_{g,[m]}(G)$ are geometrically irreducible, see \cite{ColMau} Corollary 3.12 and Theorem 4.3: Denoting $\bf \underline{kr}$ the \emph{algebraic branch data} of \S \ref{subsub:GDefGenTypeMarked}, it is shown that such irreducible component is of the form $\mathcal M_{g,[m],\bf \underline{kr}}(G)$, composed of curves with given $\bf \underline{kr}$ data, see ibid.
+This result can be reformulated in terms of points of $\mathcal M_{g,[m]}(G)$ with value in precise fields, as in the following lemma.

-\begin{lem}[\cite{ColMau} Lemma 5.2] For any irreducible component $Z \subset \mathcal M_{g,[m]}(G)$ there exists a morphism $\Spec K \to Z$ with $K$ linearly disjoint from $\QQ$. \end{lem}
+\begin{lem}[\cite{ColMau} Lemma 5.2] For any irreducible component $\mathcal Z \subset \mathcal M_{g,[m]}(G)$ there exists a morphism $\Spec (K) \to \mathcal Z$ with $K$ linearly disjoint from $\QQ$. \end{lem}

-Let $I$ be the generic inertia group of an irreducible component $Z$ of the special loci $\mathcal M_{g,[m]}(G)$.
-Lemma \ref{lem:morphlindisjoint} gives a $K$-point $z$ of the component whose geometric inertia $I_{\bar z}$ contains $I$.
-Proposition \ref{rem:action_intertielle} allows us to read the $\Gq$-action given by $\rho_{\vec s}$ on $I<I_z$ through the $\Gal(\bar K/K)$-action given by conjugacy.
+Let $G < I$ be the generic stack inertia group of an irreducible component $\mathcal Z$ of the special loci $\mathcal M_{g,[m]}(G)$.
+Lemma \ref{lem:morphlindisjoint} provides a $K$-point $z$ of the component whose geometric inertia $I_{\bar z}$ contains $I$, and it follows from Proposition \ref{rem:action_intertielle} that there exists a stack inertia Galois action